KrishnaTech9987/Portfolio-Website/README.md

-# Digital Marketing Firm Portfolio Website
+# Krishna Digital Media Official Portfolio Website

 ## Overview
-This is the portfolio website for a digital marketing firm, designed to showcase services, client testimonials, case studies, and contact information.
+This is the portfolio website of Krishna Digital Media, designed to showcase services, client testimonials, case studies, and contact information.
 Built with modern web technologies, this project ensures an engaging and seamless user experience.

 ## Tech Stack
 - **Next.js 15** – For server-side rendering and optimized frontend performance